rich-junwang/rich-junwang.github.io/content/posts/tech/rl/ray/index.md

 ### Ray Actor
+Declare an actor by annotating a class with @ray.remote, just like declaring a task from a function.
 Ray actor is different from python class in the following ways:

-> 1. Declare an actor by annotating a class with @ray.remote, just like declaring a task from a function.
-> 2. Add accessor methods for any data members that you need to read or write, because using direct access, such as my_game.state, doesn't work for actors.
+> 1. Add accessor methods for any data members that you need to read or write, because using direct access, such as my_game.state, doesn't work for actors.
-> 3. Construct actor instances with my_instance = MyClass.remote(...).
+> 2. Construct actor instances with my_instance = MyClass.remote(...).
-> 4. Call methods with my_instance.some_method.remote(...).
+> 3. Call methods with my_instance.some_method.remote(...).
-> 5. Use ray.get() and ray.wait() to retrieve results, just like you do for task results.
+> 4. Use ray.get() and ray.wait() to retrieve results, just like you do for task results.

 ```python
 import ray